Addiction | 3 min read

-Fact: The data reflects that up to 30% of marijuana users may have some degree of addiction to the drug, and those who begin using marijuana prior to the age of 18 are 4 to 7 times more likely to develop a dependency later in life.
+Fact: The data reflects that up to 30% of marijuana users may have some degree of addiction to the drug, and those who begin using marijuana prior to drinking age are 4 to 7 times more likely to develop a dependency later in life.

 Myth: “It’s just a plant, right?
 How bad for you can it be?”

 Fact: Tobacco is also “just” a plant, and it’s responsible for 480,000 deaths every year in the United States – and marijuana contains many of the same harmful substances as tobacco, including phenols and nitrosamines.
 Though there’s less available data about the long-term risks of smoking marijuana, research suggests that the lung tissue of regular marijuana users displays changes associated with cancer development.

 Myth: “Cannabis has pain-relieving properties.
 It’s no worse for you than anything you’ll find in your medicine cabinet.”